Florence and the coastal dilemma: How long will it hover?

 The European computer model has Florence veering before landfall and hovering for a couple days off the coast.

 And if Florence weren't enough, other storms out there are threatening people.
-Tropical Storm Olivia has made landfall in the Hawaiian islands, the Philippines are bracing for the powerful typhoon Mangkhut, and Tropical Storm Isaac is nearing the Leeward Islands.
+Tropical Storm Olivia is approaching the Hawaiian islands, the Philippines are bracing for the powerful typhoon Mangkhut, and Tropical Storm Isaac is nearing the Leeward Islands.
 Hurricane Helene is threatening no one in the Atlantic.

 Follow Seth Borenstein on Twitter: @borenbears .
 His work can be found here .